Mozambique | Travel Guides | UNESCO | Where to Stay

-Mozambique Island (Ilha de Mocambique) is the quintessential UNESCO World Heritage Site destination, embodying all that we love about travel.
+Mozambique Island (Ilha de Moçambique) is the quintessential UNESCO World Heritage Site destination, embodying all that we love about travel.

 This is an intrepid traveler’s destination, where the journey and the destination are one and the same.

-Ilha de Mocambique, like the country of Mozambique in which it’s located, demands more from travelers than simply being a passenger along for the ride.
+Mozambique Island, like the country of Mozambique in which it’s located, demands more from travelers than simply being a passenger along for the ride.

 Expect to work a bit to get here and to step out of your comfort zone once you’ve arrived.